Walter Congreve: Later life

 Later Congreve, who in June 1921 was made colonel commandant of the Rifle Brigade, rose to the rank of general in November 1922.
 He was GOC of the British Troops in Egypt between October 1919, when he was first appointed, and 1923 and then general officer commanding-in-chief of Southern Command between April 1923 and June 1924, when he relinquished this assignment.

 From 1924 to 1927, he served as the governor of Malta, where he died on 27 February 1927, at the age of 64.
 At his request, he was buried at sea in the channel between the coast and Filfla Island; there is a small monument to him on the coast between Hamrija Tower and the prehistoric site of Mnajdra; the channel between Malta and Filfla is known as Congreve Channel (the official name is 'Il-Fliegu ta' Filfla').

 One of the three school houses of St. Edward's College in Cottonera, Malta, a Catholic school for boys founded in 1929 is also named after Congreve.
 The other two being Campbell and Ducane, after General David Campbell and Sir John Du Cane, all former governors of Malta.

+Funeral procession for General Sir Walter Norris Congreve in Valletta, Malta, 1927.

 There is also a stone bearing his name above the gate to the "Scouts" HQ in Floriana, just outside the capital Valletta.

 From 1903 to 1924, Congreve had a home in Shropshire at West Felton Grange.
 His service in the First World War is recorded, with that of his son William, in a Roll of Honour book in St Michael's Church at West Felton.